-Trees improve air quality by absorbing gaseous pollutants such as sulfur dioxide, nitrogen dioxide, ozone, and smog.
-Trees also intercept particles in the air associated with soil tillage, construction, and erosion.
-These airborne contaminates have been associated with asthma, heart & lung disease, and cancer.
-Trees sequester carbon, initially through photosynthesis, by converting carbon into sugars.
-Over time these sugars are made into woody material, soring the caron from the atmosphere.
+Trees improve air quality by absorbing gaseous pollutants such as sulfur dioxide, nitrogen dioxide, ozone and smog.
+Trees also intercept particles in the air associated with soil tillage, construction and erosion.
+These airborne contaminates have been associated with asthma, heart & lung disease and cancer.
+Trees sequester carbon.
+Over time trees grow woody material, banking the caron from the atmosphere.
 Trees release oxygen through photosynthesis and lower air temperatures via shading and transpiring water into air.
 These trees can also block undesirable views while reducing noise, especially from vehicles and construction.